gibrankhantareen/world-economic-indicator-data-analytics-project/README.md

-# World Economic Indicator Project
+# World Economic Indicator - Data Analysis Project

 The Organisation for Economic Co-operation and Development is creating a department under its name which will focus on how a country can attain sustainable growth.
 This organisation hires you as a data analyst for this department to determine which factors a country should focus on to sustain GDP/ Capita.